TheodoreAI/TheodoreAI/README.md

 👋 Welcome to @TheodoreAI's GitHub Profile

-Software Engineer with a specialization in APIs, cloud computing, computer graphics, and network security.
+Software Engineer with a specialization in APIs (NodeJs, Rust, C++), cloud computing, computer graphics (OpenGL, WebGL), and network security (Wireshark, tcpdump).

 <!---
 TheodoreAI/TheodoreAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.